kyle1320/Loom/README.md

 * From the root project directory, run:
   * `yarn install` (this only needs to be done once)
   * `yarn run ui`

+The `examples` directory contains sample projects.
+These can be opened in Loom by selecting either the parent folder (such as `examples/simple`) or the `loom.json` file within.